home-assistant/home-assistant.io/source/_integrations/syncthru.markdown

  - First to fifth paper input tray state
  - First to sixth paper output tray state

-In order for a device to be discovered automatically, SSPD / uPnP (under Network settings) must be enabled.
+In order for a device to be discovered automatically, SSPD / UPnP (under Network settings) must be enabled.

 {% include integrations/config_flow.md %}